kwaldenphd/tabular-data-python/README.md

   print(row['time'], row['name'], row['amount'])
 ```

-<blockquote>Q10: Load a small CSV that does include headers and manually set the headers.
+<blockquote>Q10: Load a small CSV that does not include headers and manually set the headers.
 Include code + comments.</blockquote>

 # Writing to a `.csv` file